d6y/richard.dallaway.com/_posts/2016-08-30-exoplanet-safari.md

 Which would, I guess, make it an exoplanet inside our solar system, which would make a bit of a mess of the definition of “exoplanet”.

-The research puts this at 1% chance at bet.
+The research puts this at 1% chance at best.
 So… if Planet 9 is there, it’s probably not an exoplanet.
 But it’s fun to speculate what it might mean if it was, as it’s much closer that Prox b.

 I have three more exoplanets to show you.
 And they have some really interesting properties.
 But we’ll rattle through them… they are food for thought.